 Open Daily 9:30am-5:00pm

-Coral are building blocks of marine habitats and oxygen-giving marine organisms.
+Coral are building blocks of ocean habitats and oxygen-giving marine organisms.

 Coral reefs cover 2% of the ocean floor but are home to 25% of marine life in the ocean.
 Coral reefs are among our most highly productive ecosystems, providing us with an incredible number of benefits, both for leisure and livelihood, such as: beautiful diving and snorkeling, protection of our coasts and habitats, and acting as nurseries for both commercial and recreational fisheries.
 They also provide critical habitat for other species such as sea turtles, dolphins and sharks — all key species for maintaining healthy resilient ecosystems.